minio/docs/source/glossary.rst

    webhook
      A :ref:`webhook <minio-bucket-notifications-publish-webhook>` is a method for altering the behavior of a web page or web application with a custom callback.
      The format is typically :abbr:`JSON (JavaScript Object Notation)` sent as an HTTP POST request.

+   WORM
+     Write Once Read Many (WORM) is a data retention methodology that functions as part of object locking.
+     Many requests can retrieve can view a WORM-locked object (``read many``), but no write requests can change the object (``write once``).